-Michigan Christian College is where you can earn a liberal arts degree from a fully accredited Christian college.
+Michigan Christian College is where you can earn a transfer or occupational degree from an accredited Christian college.
 It is where you can both see and feel the beauty of God's handiwork on campus, yet drive to America's sixth largest city in minutes.
 It is where you become a member of an extended family . . . not just new friends, but new brothers and sisters.
-It is where you feel a part of something growing and alive, a school that like you is striving to better serve and live right.
+It is where you feel a part of something growing and alive, a school that like you is striving to learn how to better serve and live right.